-Holds are administrative flags placed on your records due to incomplete immunization records, the mandatory health insurance requirement, overdue fees, library or parking fines, past due balances to the University for housing, tuition, or past due balances through the Student Health Care Center.
+Holds are administrative flags placed on your record due to incomplete immunization records, the mandatory health insurance requirement, overdue fees, library or parking fines, past due balances to the University for housing, tuition, or past due balances through the Student Health Care Center.
 Once a hold has been placed on your record, you cannot order transcripts, enrollment certifications or register for classes.
 To determine whether your record has a hold, go to www.isis.ufl.edu and click “My Record” on the left-hand side of the screen.

 If you have a hold on your record, it is your responsibility to have your hold released by the department that placed the hold.
 If your hold is removed past the add/drop deadline, you will be subject to a $100 late registration fee.

 A note about your courses/schedule:

 ISIS information is not always applicable/accurate for UF Law (sometimes the times don’t match exactly).
-UF Law classes start on the hour and our first period is scheduled for 8:00 a.m.
+UF Law classes usually start on the hour and our first period is scheduled for 8:00 a.m.
 The correct times/professor names can be found on the UF Law Course Schedules page.

-The curriculum for beginning students is prescribed by faculty.
+The curriculum for beginning students is prescribed by the College of Law faculty.
 This curriculum must be completed prior to registration for elective courses, except where Levin College of Law policy otherwise provides.
 Students may choose elective courses from any area, subject only to prerequisites.
 It is recommended that students select a variety of courses to ensure broad exposure.
 The Curriculum Roadmaps can help students with course planning.